2015 Campeón de Campeones

-The 2015 Campeón de Campeones was the 43rd edition of the Campeón de Campeones, an annual football super cup match, and the 42nd held in the professional era of Mexican football and the first since 2006.
+The 2015 Campeón de Campeones was the 43rd edition of the Campeón de Campeones, an annual football super cup match.
+(Note: The edition number was calculated based on figures provided by Goal.com, with the first Campeón de Campeones having been held in 1941–42.)
 The match was contested on 20 July 2015, between Apertura 2014 winners América and Clausura 2015 winners Santos Laguna.
 Unlike previous editions, the match was played at a neutral venue, Toyota Stadium in Frisco, Texas, United States.
+This was the first edition of the cup since 2006.

 The 2015 Campeón de Campeones was part of a doubleheader, which also included the 2015 Supercopa MX, organized by Univision Deportes, Soccer United Marketing (SUM), FC Dallas and Liga MX.

 Santos Laguna won the match 1–0 to secure their first Campeón de Campeones title.